 Cases consisting of simple straight forward issues, modest assets, and uncontested facts do not require the time and expense of pre-trial discovery.
 The known facts and easy to understand evidence are simply presented in a reasonable manner to the judge.

 However, when dealing with the appraisal of commercial real estate, valuation of companies, determining long term incomes, evaluating significant accumulations, and proving misrepresentations on custody and visitation, the facts and evidence are no longer simple and straight forward.
-If you add to that problems caused by an opposing spouse who is intentionally distorting the facts and hiding the evidence, you will need expert pre-trial discovery to get to the truth and win your case.
+If you add to that problem caused by an opposing spouse who is intentionally distorting the facts and hiding the evidence, you will need expert pre-trial discovery to get to the truth and win your case.

 What is “pretrial discovery”?

 Our court rules provide several tools for litigants to use to “discover” facts known to, and evidence in the position of, the opposing party.
 Knowing these tools, and how to best use them, is the key to success at trial.